 Level IV - mature defences (i.e. humour, sublimation, suppression, altruism, anticipation)

-While we're at it, some defense mechanism descriptions (same source):
+While we're at it, some defense mechanism descriptions (also from Wikipedia):

 Repression: when a feeling is hidden and forced from the consciousness to the unconscious because it is seen as socially unacceptable.